Advanced Inventory extension for Magento

 Advanced Inventory is an extension for Magento that allows you to manage stocks for different points of sale or warehouses through Magento's backend.

-With Advanced Inventory, all kinds of scenario are possible.
-The module is easily configurable thanks to several setting options that correspond to the great majority of inventory management real situations.
+With Advanced Inventory, all kinds of scenarios are possible.
+The module is easily configurable thanks to several setting options that correspond to the great majority of inventory management in real situations.

-Advanced Inventory is composed of a suite of performing tools for a multi-stock management:
+Advanced Inventory is composed of a suite of performing tools for multi-stock management:

 - Point of Sale allows you to display in your Magento's frontend a Google Map in order to help your customers find the closest point of sale.

 - Mass Stock Update updates all your stocks in Magento in one go via a CSV file.

 Use Advanced Inventory for Magento in 6 steps

 STEP 1: Configure Advanced Inventory in a general way